 One Point Ahead of Donald Trump

-If the 2020 election were to occur today, 38% of voters would definitely vote for Trump and 39% would definitely vote for the Democratic candidate
+The generic Democrat is up 47-46.
+However, if the 2020 election were to occur today, 42% of voters say they would definitely vote for Trump while 37% say they would definitely vote for the Democratic candidate.

 Crooked Media, the progressive media company behind Pod Save America, and Change Research, the modern, data science-driven approach to public opinion research, are teaming up to offer unprecedented insight about Democratic voters through the 2020 election cycle.

-This Wisconsin poll is part of our PollerCoaster 2020 series.
+This Arizona poll is part of our PollerCoaster 2020 series.
 Additional polls curated by the Crooked Media team and conducted by Change Research will be released leading up to the 2020 election.

 For complete results and analysis, click here.

 purchase polls from our frequent polling series.